Enjoy a Fee-Free Day in a National Park

 First Day of National Park Week

 Even after the fee-free fun is done, National Park Week is a great reminder of all the ways you can show our parks some love year-round.
-Join our We Heart Parks Facebook group, use special Instagram stickers on your social media posts, become a Junior Ranger, escape the everyday by tuning into PARKTRACKS, an audio experience featuring the sounds of our national parks, or donate to support our parks and the programs that continue to inspire future park champions.
+Share your favorite picture from a park visit, use special Instagram stickers on your social media posts, become a Junior Ranger, escape the everyday by tuning into PARKTRACKS, an audio experience featuring the sounds of our national parks, or donate to support our parks and the programs that continue to inspire future park champions.

 Great American Outdoors Day